RashidMenhas/Rails_Blog_App/README.md

 # 📖Rails Blog App <a name="about-project"></a>

-> Blog is a rails app.
+> Rails Blog app is a rails app.
 In this app we can add blog, comments to the blog and likes posts.

 ## 🛠 Built With <a name="built-with"></a>